luizbgomide/EclipsePhase2e-ptbr/src.clean_html/07/07-nanofabrication.md

 ## Solarchive Search :: The Invisible Masses

 One way that nanotechnology has changed society is also the hardest to see: nanoswarms.
 Clouds of invisible nanobots now surround us on a daily basis, undertaking unseen tasks.
 These range from purposes as utilitarian as cleaning, maintenance, and repair to insidious ones such as spying, sabotage, and hostile disassembly.
 Carrying a nanodetector is a common practice when you wish to be appraised of the invisible mites in your presence.
-Heavy use of swarms in an area sometimes builds up a dust-like "toner" residue as nanobots die off en masse.
+Heavy use of swarms in an area sometimes builds up a dust-like “toner” residue as nanobots die off en masse.

 <!-- CLEANED /blockquote -->